Skip to main content

 I am currently enrolled in a Pharmacology and/or Biomedical Toxicology (SPE or MAJ) program, but I want to switch my program (i.e. from SPE to MAJOR or vice versa).
 How do I do that?

 This is possible, usually after the second year of studies.
 Pre-requisite courses should be completed for the particular program (i.e., Physics or Math for SPE entry); however SPE students cannot switch to a MAJOR program AFTER they have completed their project course (PCL472Y/PCL474Y).
 Ideally the switch should occur through Round 1 Subject POSt enrolment.
-Please contact the Undergraduate Coordinator if you have any questions/concerns.
+Please contact the Undergraduate Program Officer if you have any questions/concerns.

 I am currently a UofT student in another Life Science program - can I switch to a Pharmacology and/or Biomedical Toxicology Subject POSt?
 If so, how do I do this?